Most people that come to us here at Enter Shaolin are wondering if training kung fu will improve their martial art. I think Bruce Lee said it best.

 The one thing I have come across rather frequently is that some people who study martial arts start to identify with their chosen martial art.
 As such it’s hard for them to see outside of that their box.

 In a lot of ways, it reminds me of the music community.
 While there are some musicians who embrace all forms of music, there are some musicians that are stuck in their genre.
 In order to be a well-rounded musician, it’s important to be exposed to all the different musical genres.
-By doing this, it helps the musician more freely express themselves when they are writing their own songs.
+By doing this, it helps musicians more freely express themselves when they are writing their own songs.

 Training kung fu systems and other martial arts will expose you to many different “ways”.
 Ultimately this will lead you to “Your” way.
 Only then will you freely express yourself through martial arts.

 We encourage folks to train in many different martial arts with many different teachers.
-In fact, if a teacher tells their students not to go seek other teachers, that could be a red flag that will ultimately stunt your ability to grow as a martial artist.
+In fact, if a teacher tells their students not to go seek other teachers, that could be a red flag that will ultimately stunt their ability to grow as a martial artist.

 Learn Modeling To Improve Your Martial Art